 Ciku (Manilkara zapota), a tropical fruit tree also commonly known as sapodilla, belongs to the family Sapotaceae.
 Various species are grown and used worldwide for different purposes.1 Due to the fruit’s resemblance to a pear, it was also called Manilkara achras, Achras zapota or Nispero achras, a derivative of the Greek word achras for the pear tree.2

 Origins and distribution

-From the Philippines, it spread throughout Southeast Asia as a popular fruit tree.
-Various species of sapodilla are now cultivated in Africa, India, East Indies, Philippines, Malaysia, the tropics and sub-tropics of the Americas and they are found in almost all tropical countries worldwide.
-Ciku has around 75 related species across the globe although this tropical version is much shorter than its counterparts in Central America.
-They are used for various purposes such as for its fruit, wood and medicinal properties.
+From the Philippines, it spread throughout Southeast Asia as a popular fruit tree.5 Various species of sapodilla are now cultivated in India, Philippines, Malaysia, Thailand, Indonesia,6 the tropics and sub-tropics of the Americas.
+Found in almost all tropical countries worldwide,7 sapodilla has about 75 related species across the globe.8 They are planted for various purposes such as for its fruit, wood and medicinal properties.
 Germination is through seeds that remain viable for a few months.
-Grafting and marcotting is used to obtain cloned material.
+Grafting and marcotting are used to obtain cloned material.9

-Common name: Ciku, sapodilla.
+Common name: Sapodilla.30

 Naidu Ratnala Thulaja